 3. Reverse Proof

-But don't limit yourself to direct competitors.
-This can apply to indirect competitors, too.
+Comparisons are powerful.
+That's why competitive analyses work so well.
+But this can apply to indirect competitors, too.
 For example, an airline's direct competitor is another airline.
 But an indirect competitor can be the train, automobile rental, bus, ship, etc.

 In this case, you compare a small $1,000 investment to a potential $20,000 mistake.

 4. Credentializing Proof

 It's proof that demonstrate the credentials of the product, business, or person behind it.
 Education, expertise, certifications, associations, number of clients served, awards, mentions in the media, reviews, published articles or books, etc.